 Bok Tower Gardens is one of our favorite places to be outdoors in Polk County.
 It includes beautifully landscaped gardens and trails, a huge variety of plants and flowers, a Singing Tower carillon with daily concerts, and 3-acres of nature-inspired play in the Hammock Hollow Children’s Garden.

 Bok Tower Gardens offers free admission days throughout the year.
-In 2021, the last Friday of each month from May – September is free admission through Wawa Summer Fun Days.
+In 2022, free admission is available through Wawa Summer Fun Days.
 Other free days include National Public Gardens Day, the annual Plant Sale, and other free offers for Mother’s Day, Father’s Day, and Memorial Day.
 Visit our calendar to see upcoming free admission days at Bok Tower Gardens.

 Free Museums in Tampa